1up9059/qtile_configuration_screens/no-groups?.md

-I'm wondering How qtile should handle having no groups (empty groups list), at present, qtile isn't too happy about having no groups.
+I'm wondering How qtile should handle having no groups (empty groups list), at present, qtile isn't too happy about having no groups.<br>
-I can see three possible directions:
+I can see three possible directions:<br>
 1) have any functions that manipulate the groups list refuse to remove the last group.
 2) automatically spawn a new group should the group list become empty.
 3) have qtile happily handle an empty group list.